MlleFabulous/DA387ALaborationer/README.md

 #30 Added fingerprint functionality, start working on register and sign in functions.
 Modified database so that steps will be logged under sessions and each session has its own ID.

 #31 Finished sign up and sign in functions, needs testing and maybe some polishing.

+#32 Sign in & Sign up in P4Pathfinder are tested and polished.
+Works perfectly!